Mantux09/test/Dividend-repair.md

 Almost all errors I've seen are on London stock exchange (£/pence mixup), but no exchange is safe.

-Because (3) relies on price action, detection is best with 1d intervals, basically perfect.
+Because fixing (3) relies on price action, detection is best with 1d intervals - perfect AFAIK.
 Accuracy worsens with longer intervals - 1wk, 1mo - and also false positive rate is higher.
-So for accurate adjusted 1wk/1mo prices, first fetch 1d adjusted prices and resample to 1wk/1mo:
+So for accurate adjusted 1wk/1mo prices, first fetch 1d adjusted prices then resample:

 ```python
 df = dat.history(interval='1d', auto_adjust=True, ...)